ChelseaYYu/Seattle-Airbnb-Price-Prediction/README.md

 ## Data Source
 The data used in this project is sourced from the publicly available Airbnb dataset for Seattle, covering calendar years and listing details.

+## Libraries Used
+Pandas, NumPy for data manipulation.
+Matplotlib, Seaborn for data visualization.
+Scikit-Learn for machine learning and predictive modeling.
+NLTK for natural language processing tasks.

 ## Installation and Usage
 Ensure you have Python installed on your system.
-You can then clone this repository and install the required libraries using the following commands: